 Make-up and late assignment policies: Due dates are explicitly stated.
-All assessed/graded items in this course (listed above) will be accepted past the ascribed due date until May 17th.
+All assessed/graded items in this course (listed above) will be accepted past the ascribed due date until Tuesday, May 9th.
 Late penalties are assigned in a two-tiered system.
-Items turned in within seven (7) days will result in a 25% deduction for the item.
-Items later that seven (7) days will result in a 50% deduction for the item.
+Items turned in within seven (7) days will result in a 10% deduction for the item.
+Items later that seven (7) days will result in a 30% deduction for the item.
 This penalty begins 1 minute after the due date.
 Technical excuses ("computer system error", "didn't submit correctly on Blackboard", etc.) will not be accepted as reasons for late work.
 You are expected to start the work early.
 Never underestimate the time you will spend on the assignments.
-If you cannot complete an assignment on time, it may be better to turn in partially completed work than nothing at all.
+If you cannot complete the assignment on time, it may be better to turn in partially completed work than nothing at all.

-If you are ill or physically indisposed and cannot submit an item on time, you must notify the instructor beforehand for you to have a chance to make-up the item without late penalty.
+If you are ill or physically indisposed and cannot submit work on time, you must notify the instructor beforehand for you to have a chance to make up the work without late penalty.
 Special dispensation is available for students with difficulties due to COVID-19 illness or quarantine; please contact the instructor to make any special accommodations in this regard.
-Make-up exams will be given only for University approved excused absences.

 This policy may seem strict, but it is in your best interest to turn in everything on time to avoid falling irrecoverably behind.
 Please contact the instructor if you are struggling and you will receive aid as best as the instructor can provide.